Posted 7 years ago

 This item could very well be the world's largest diamond and platinum airplane brooch, the world's most historically significant World War II piece of jewelry, and aviation's most invaluable high-end, fine jewelry item.

 This item is currently being researched as to purpose, people, and other historical information and is one of two P-39 Airacobra brooches left behind by Lucille M. Bell, wife of Lawrence Dale Bell, (Larry Bell), founder of the Bell Aircraft Company.

-The other P-39 Airacobra brooch is solid silver, approx. the same size.
-For security purposes the precious stone count and quantity will not be made public and cannot be determined from any photograph made public.
+The other P-39 Airacobra brooch -- the "VICTORY IN EUROPE" -- or -- "V-E DAY BROOCH" -- is solid silver, and is approximately the same size. ---- Germany surrendered May 7, 1945 ---- During a nation wide radio broadcast, Winston Churchill declared "VICTORY IN EUROPE" -- or -- "V-E DAY", on May 8, 1945 -- marking the end of World War Two in Europe. ---- In July, 1945, King Peter II presented the silver, "V-E DAY BROOCH" to Lawrence Dale Bell, Founder of the Bell Aircraft Company. ---- Japan surrendered September 2, 1945, marking the end of World War Two, world wide. ---- For security purposes the precious stone count and quantity will not be made public and cannot be determined from any photograph made public.
 Also, the location of these items have not been and will not be made public.
 Both items are privately owned and have never been offered for sale.
 Photographic examination only.

-If you have any information you would like to add or any questions about the piece(s) please contact Wayne H. Long via email at email@example.com.
+If you have any information you would like to add or any questions about the pieces, of a historical or educational nature, please contact Wayne H. Long via email at firstname.lastname@example.org.